-- c Log out twice. - 10 Adjust the operating system shared memory parameter.
+- c Log out twice. - 10 Adjust the operating system shared memory parameter, if necessary.

-For Adaptive Server to run, the operating system must be configured to allow allocation of a shared memory segment at least as large as the Adaptive Server total logical memory configuration parameter.
+For Adaptive Server to run, the operating system must allow allocation of a shared memory segment at least as large as the Adaptive Server total logical memory configuration parameter.
+The default size limit for shared-memory segments on IRIX 6.5 is 80 percent of physical memory, which should be sufficient.
+To verify the current setting use the command: